OPEN-NEXT/OKH-LOSH/MAKER-INPUT-production-metadata.md

 - classifaction badges or levels for overall difficulty to build: e.g. DIY (doable with current desktop 3D printers), professional
 - target group (e.g. Arduino project may be made for researchers and students): children, industrial students, professionals
 - variants/alternatives to the solutions specifically described in the documentation

+title: O!N Production Metadata | Joost
+...

+## CNC

+- smallest inner radius
+- sharp inner corners [bool]
+- number of axes
+- number of planes of milling

+## 3DP

+- shell thickness & top/bottom thickness → requirement
+- all other optional print parameters are not so important
+- rest is fine
+- add: printing method (FDM, SLA,…)

+## WELDING

+- material (for each part)
+- material thickness (for each part)
+- welding process
+- (welder) certification required
+- post-treatments of the weld

+## Post-Processing

+- surface finishing (polishing, coating etc.) ← important

+## LASER CUTTING

+- required laser power → not necessary
+- expected duration [s] → not necessary
+- cutting length [mm] → not necessary
+- cutting speed [mm/s] → not necessary

+- material thickness [mm]
+- engraving? [bool]
+- depth of engraving [mm]
+- resolution of engraving [mm]

+# free feedback

+- https://www.hubs.com/ is a great source for metadata (by uploading sample files)